lroliphant/CV/README.md

 **Selfridges** (September 2013 to June 2015)
 *Web Developer*

-- Created Selfridges first responsive email campaign in November 2013, resulting in a significant improvement in click through rates on mobile devices
 - Built mobile-optimised SS14 Sale campaign emails, a campaign in which mobile traffic generated 629,777 clicks, versus 329,264 on mobile the previous year - an increase of 91%
-- Hand-coded and optimised 10+ responsive email campaign templates to support the weekly online marketing programme, as well as ad hoc responsive emails to support seasonal or one-off marketing campaigns, dramatically increasing the mobile traffic and revenue.
+- Hand-coded and optimised 10+ responsive email templates to support the weekly online marketing programme and seasonal marketing campaigns, dramatically increasing the mobile traffic and revenue.
 Since completing the responsive email templates mobile visits increased from 69K last year to 139K (up 101%) and mobile revenue increased 106% year on year
 - Assisted with day-to-day email builds and template updates
 - Worked cross-functionally with internal departments and external parties on a variety of projects including site redesign, email redesign, brand launches and seasonal marketing campaigns
 - Created, maintained and updated content on Selfridges.com site using Websphere Commerce, Fredhopper and Drupal; including campaign pages, department pages, brand landing pages, headers, the homepage, mobile pages, webforms and other ad hoc content
-- Handled content refresh requests quickly and efficiently
-- Conducted daily QA testing on all content ready for production - troubleshooting cross-browser or other issues identified

 **Mr Porter** (May 2012 to September 2013)